Roadmap

 To ensure that the benefits of clean buildings financing extend to households and businesses that are often excluded from traditional lending, Washington Builds can:

-• Offer programs like loan-loss reserves that reduce the cost of loans for consumers
+• Offer programs like loan-loss reserves that reduce the cost of loans.

 Key Steps & Timing

-2026: Washington Builds launches its first programs using $25 million allocated by the Washington Legislature in 2026 and builds an initial project pipeline that spans residential, commercial, and public buildings and aims to meet the goal set by the Legislature of a 15:1 leverage ratio in its residential portfolio and 3:1 leverage ratio in its commercial portfolio.
+• Washington Builds launches its first programs using $25 million allocated by the Washington State Legislature in 2026.
+It builds an initial project pipeline that spans residential, commercial, and public buildings, and it aims to meet the goal set by the Legislature of a 15:1 leverage ratio in its residential portfolio and 3:1 leverage ratio in its commercial portfolio.

-2027: Programs succeed in meeting the requirements, and the Legislature releases the second tranche of $25 million allocated to Washington Builds in 2026.
-The new funds expand lending capacity and support new programs and partnerships to reach new segments.
+• Programs succeed in meeting requirements set by the Washington State Legislature and the second tranche of $25 million is allocated to Washington Builds in 2026.
+The new funds expand lending capacity and support programs and partnerships to reach new segments.

-2028 and beyond: Washington Builds continues to receive increasing capitalization from the Climate Commitment Act, scales financing products statewide, supports clean buildings retrofits across all building segments, and continues to advance broader state decarbonization goals.
+• Washington Builds continues to receive increasing capitalization from the Climate Commitment Act (CCA), scales financing products statewide, supports clean buildings retrofits across all building segments, and advances broader state decarbonization goals.

 SIGN UP FOR CETI'S MAILING LIST